Looking for help? You’re in the right place! We’ve put together a guide to help you plan for school.

 Completing all the requirements for your application could take a while, so start this as soon as possible.
 Make sure you note important deadlines for submitting documents or completing actions.
 If you miss a deadline, your application may be cancelled.

 International students have additional steps to complete, so you’ll need to start this process even earlier.

 Apprenticeship students need to apply through Alberta Apprenticeship and Industry Training’s Technical Training Centre.
 This is not the same as your MyNAIT Portal.
 Remember, you must already be a registered apprentice to take this training.

-- Complete the online application through Apply Alberta.
+- Complete your online application through Apply Alberta.

 - Provide documents that support your application, like official transcripts.
 If you are applying while still in high school, you may need to submit additional documents at a later date.

 Need help applying?

 Once you have everything together, follow our step-by-step instructions on how to apply to make sure you include everything you need for a successful application.